crasride/holbertonschool-validation/module3_task2/DEPLOY.md

-## Deployment  Document
+# Deployment Document

 - What is in the archive and how to unarchive it?

-	- It is a compressed file that is the awesome-api binary and is located in the 'dist directory'.
+- It is a compressed file that is the awesome-api binary and is 'dist directory'.

 - What are the commands to start and stop the application?